Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter6-find-time.md

 # Conclusion

 I can't show you how to save your time.
 It is on you to analyze your tasks and your time and understand how you can optimize it to do whatever you want.
-The first step is to learn from others, as example I like a lot to read about how big companies or projects changed (or explain) their workflow like in those examples:
+The first step is to learn from others, for example I like a lot to read about how big companies or projects changed (or explain) their workflow like in those examples:

 * [How WhatsApp scaled to 1 billion users with only 50 engineers](https://blog.quastor.org/p/whatsapp-scaled-1-billion-users-50-engineers)
 * [Shipping a security update of Firefox in less than a day](https://hacks.mozilla.org/2018/03/shipping-a-security-update-of-firefox-in-less-than-a-day/)